dotnet/samples/iot/led-blink/README.md

 This [sample](Program.cs) demonstrates the most basic usage of the .NET Core GPIO library.
 It blinks an LED at given interval by repeatedly toggling a GPIO pin on and off, which powers the LED.

-The following diagram demonstrates how you should wire your device in order to run the [code](Program.cs) for this sample.
-It uses the GPIO 17 and GND pins on the Raspberry Pi.
+The following [fritzing diagram](rpi-led.fzz) demonstrates how you should wire your device in order to run the [sample C# code](Program.cs) for this sample.
+It uses the GND and GPIO 17 pins on the Raspberry Pi.

 ![Rasperry Pi Breadboard diagram](rpi-led_bb.png)